 In many ways, over the last couple of years we have had a “war time” response to the COVID‑19 crisis, with very easy fiscal and monetary policy working in the same direction and, unfortunately, overstimulating global economies.
 We are now approaching the “cold turkey” stage.

 This is not much different from the political business cycles we encountered in the 1980s before central banks became independent.
 Now, we are experiencing very strange, scary and short‑lived economic cycles with large swings that we believe are yet to come.

 Currently, major economies are approaching one of the most significant macroeconomic turning points in recent decades.
-In our view, economic growth and inflation have reached their peak (certainly in the US) and central banks are tightening financial conditions at a time when their economies are heading into a slowdown.
-We believe that markets are pivoting from a ‘headline inflation’ hysteria towards what we see as quite an acute ‘growth shock and economic downturn’.
+In our view, economic growth and inflation have reached their peak (certainly in the U.S.) and central banks are tightening financial conditions at a time when their economies are heading into a slowdown.
+We believe that markets are pivoting from a “headline inflation” hysteria toward what we see as quite an acute “growth shock and economic downturn.”

-It seems that while the Fed is fixated on the hot labour market (low unemployment rate) believing that the US economy can flourish as they raise interest rates, US consumers are signalling the opposite and will probably cut spending, given that real income (income adjusted for inflation) matters and inflation is chipping away at their earnings.
+It seems that while the Fed is fixated on the hot labor market (low unemployment rate), believing that the U.S. economy can flourish as they raise interest rates, U.S. consumers are signaling the opposite and will probably cut spending, given that real income (income adjusted for inflation) matters and inflation is chipping away at their earnings.
 This pattern in the data is repeated across Europe and the UK.

 Tightening financial conditions are being felt everywhere and there are increasing numbers of indicators that point to a significant slowdown in growth.
 Business confidence was steady until March when it started collapsing after the Russian invasion of Ukraine.
 The latest eurozone quarterly bank survey showed that banks tightened credit in March.
 This could become a vicious circle as banks and businesses react together.